pingcap/docs/tidb-cloud/serverless-driver-node-example.md

     console.log(await conn.execute("show tables"))
     ```

-4. Now, run your project with the following command:
+4. Run your project with the following command:

     ```
     node index.js
     ```

-## Compatability with older Node.js versions
+## Compatability with earlier Node.js versions

-If you are using Node.js < 18.0.0 which doesn't have a global `fetch`, you can:
+If you are using Node.js earlier than 18.0.0, which does not have a global `fetch`, you can take the following steps to get `fetch`:

-1. Install the package provides `fetch`, for example the `undici`:
+1. Install a package that provides `fetch`, such as `undici`:

     ```
     npm install undici